CNP-CIIMAR/bioinformatics-utilities/README.md

 ## It will also print summary statistics including the total number of matches and the number of files exclusively found in the specified directory.

-## Script 24:
+## Script 24:  proteinHMM.py

-# proteinHMM.py Search Pipeline

-This Python script automates the process of running `hmmsearch` against a collection of FASTA files using multiple HMM models.
+# This Python script automates the process of running `hmmsearch` against a collection of FASTA files using multiple HMM models.
 It is designed to streamline the identification of protein domains within large genomic datasets.

 ## Prerequisites